mixologee/tirvandor/tirvandor-project/blood-and-coin/markdown/QUEST-2.1-RECRUITERS.md

 >
 > *"Commander Dawnblade offered you gold and glory serving a king.
 I offer you a chance to serve something greater: freedom.*
 >
 > *Thaldros is a relic.
 Monarchy is a failed system where one family decides the fate of millions.
-The Republic of Aethoria is humanity's future—government by the people, for the people.*
+The Aetheran Council is humanity's future—government by the people, for the people.*
 >
 > *Yes, we're messy.
 Democracy is loud, chaotic, inefficient.
 But it's OURS.
 We choose our leaders.
 We write our laws.
 We own our destiny.*
 >